 say "The moneychanger weighs the coin carefully, and nicks its edge with a knife to ascertain that it's silver all the way through.
 He nods, places it in his pocket, and solemnly hands you a five-shekel coin.";

-remove the ten-drachma coin from play;
+move the ten-drachma coin to Limbo;

 really have the parser notice the five-shekel coin;